NERDngo/nerdsummit2018/VOLUNTEERS.md

 8:00am - 9:00am
 Checking to see if all projectors are running OK

-We need people mainly on Saturday & Sunday for:
+We need people on Saturday & Sunday for:

 10:00am - 4:00pm
 Running around to the rooms to see if presenters are OK